 Guidelines and manuals

-This section provides information for Local Government agencies seeking guidance and assistance in planning and achieving a new development or connection to our distribution network.
+The following information is provided for those seeking guidance and assistance in planning and achieving a new development or connection to our distribution network.

 Note: these documents are subject to change and it is recommended that you check the currency of any documentation on a regular basis.